E1Raton/MyOOP-DBproject/README.md

 ## User manual
 ### 1. Log in Window
 This is the first window that appears when running the application.
 It provides a "welcome" message, two annotated fields for typing the credentials (e-mail address and password), the "Log In" button, the "Sign Up" button and the "See Reviews" button.
-Trying to log in with wrong credentials (i.e. that can't be found in the database will result in an <span style="color:red"> error message </span>, saying "Invalid e-mail or password".
+Trying to log in with wrong credentials (i.e. that can't be found in the database will result in an \textcolor{red}{error message}, saying "Invalid e-mail or password".